Causes, Effects and Solutions to Mining Pollution

 Thankfully, there are several viable solutions to mining pollution.
 Some of them are:

-1. Proper waste disposal
+1. Proper Waste Disposal

-If anything, manufacturers should ensure that the containers are well sealed, and the content can only come out when sufficient force is applied.
+Manufacturers should ensure that the containers are well sealed, and the content can only come out when sufficient force is applied.

-2. Proper site inspection
+2. Proper Site Inspection

 3. Afforestation